Mod74/documentation/remote-access/ssh/README.md

 ## 4. Set up your client

-SSH is built into Linux distributions and Mac OS.
-For Windows and mobile devices, third-party SSH clients are available.
+SSH is built into Linux distributions, Mac OS and Windows 10.
+For Windows versions earlier than 10 and mobile devices, third-party SSH clients are available.
 See the following guides for using SSH with the OS on your computer or device:

 - [Linux & Mac OS](unix.md)
 - [Windows](windows.md)